phaserjs/phaser/README.md

 * Phaser.DOM now houses new DOM functions.
 Some have been moved over from ScaleManager as appropriate.
 * Key.justPressed has bee renamed to Key.downDuration which is a much clearer name for what the method actually does.
 See Key.justDown for a nice clean alternative.
 * Key.justReleased has bee renamed to Key.upDuration which is a much clearer name for what the method actually does.
 See Key.justUp for a nice clean alternative.
+* The Phaser.Device class has been made into a singleton and removed it's dependancy on Phaser.Game (thanks @pnstickne #1328)

 ### Bug Fixes